-STORAGE List of variable groups which should have storage switched on for the duration of the function or schedule group.
+LANG The code language for the function (either C or FORTRAN).
+No language should be the function or schedule group.
 Each group must specify how many timelevels to activate storage for, from 1 up to the maximum number for the group as specified in the defining interface.ccl file.
 If the maximum is 1 (the default) this number may be omitted.
 Alternatively timelevels can be the name of a parameter accessible to the thorn.
 The parameter name is the same as used in C routines of the thorn, fully qualified parameter names of the form thorn::parameter are not allowed.
 In this case 0 (zero) timelevels can be requested, which is equivalent to the STORAGE statement being absent.